univ-of-utah-marriott-library-apple/display_manager/README.md

 * Better readability
    * For those not well-versed in C-style languages, Python can be easier to read through (and modify, if necessary)
 * More features
-   * We support all the features of SetDisplay
+   * We support all the features of SetDisplay, as well as a few new features, including HDMI underscan settings, display rotation, etc.
-   * Plans for additional features (AirPlay configuration, HDMI underscan settings, etc.)

 ## Library

 The Display Manager library is based off the contents of DisplayManager.py, which contains 4 classes and 4 helper methods.

 The `Display` class is a virtual representation of a connected physical display.
-It allows developers to check the status of various display parameters (e.g. brightness, resolution, rotation, etc.) and to configure such parameters.
+It allows one to check the status of various display parameters (e.g. brightness, resolution, rotation, etc.) and to configure such parameters.
 The `DisplayMode` class is a simple representation of Quartz's Display Modes.
 DisplayModes can be sorted, converted to strings, and passed as parameters to various methods which configure the display.
 The `Command` class is called whenever a request is is made of the DisplayManager library.
-It contains many parameters for display manipulation, and can be manually run as a developer sees fit.
+It contains many parameters for display manipulation, and can be manually run as one sees fit.
-The `CommandList` class is simply a container (for `command`s) that allows developers to execute several commands at once.
+The `CommandList` class is simply a container (for `command`s) that allows one to execute several commands at once.

-`getMainDisplayID` returns the DisplayID (required to initialize `Display`) of the primary display; `getAllDisplayIDs` returns a list containing all such DisplayIDs; `getAllDisplays` returns a `Display` for each connected display; `getIOKit` allows developers to manually access the IOKit functions and constants used in Display Manager (usage not recommended -- it's much easier to go through `Command`s and `Display`s instead)
+`getMainDisplayID` returns the DisplayID (required to initialize `Display`) of the primary display; `getAllDisplayIDs` returns a list containing all such DisplayIDs; `getAllDisplays` returns a `Display` for each connected display; `getIOKit` allows one to manually access the IOKit functions and constants used in Display Manager (usage not recommended -- it's much easier to go through `Command`s and `Display`s instead)

 ### Examples